 I am having trouble compiling SU2 with CGNS.
 In particular, I see many errors while compiling geometry_structure.cpp.
 What should I do?

-You may not have the latest version of CGNS.
-We strongly recommend obtaining CGNS version 3.1.3 and linking with the static CGNS library.
-If you tried building and linking with an older version of CGNS, and then downloaded version 3.1.3, you should remove the old version of CGNS first, before trying to build and link the new version.
+You may have an older version of CGNS than is incompatible with SU2.
+We recommend using CGNS version 3.1.4 and linking with the static CGNS library.
+If you tried building and linking with an older version of CGNS, and then downloaded version 3.1.4, you should remove the old version of CGNS first, before trying to build and link the new version.
 In addition, please compile the CGNS library in sequential (serial) mode and not parallel.
 Lastly, the CGNS library should be built without HDF5 support.
+See the instructions on the meshes page for building SU2 with CGNS.

 What is the convention for the freestream flow direction?